 - Clean your grill between uses.
 Like we mentioned above, a quarter of the fires caused by grills were due to lack of cleaning between uses.

-- Create a 3-foot safety zone around the grill that’s off limits to children and animals.
+- Always keep a 3-foot “safety zone” around the grill that’s free of children and pets.

 - Never leave a lit grill unattended.